dcknuth/aquaq_challange/README.md

 * 18 - Emit time - Find how many seconds away is the nearest palindromic time and sum those.
 There is probably a cleaner way to do this or to use a time module, but it ran in <10 seconds, so good enough and not too difficult
 * 19 - It's alive - Find how many cells are alive after each game-of-life and sum them up.
 This was not too difficult, but was slow to run.
 The first version took 2491 seconds and was basic Python
 The -2 version used NumPy and the SciPy convolution2d function.
 It ran ~8x faster, but still was not using all the CPU codes, similar to the puzzle 15 attempts.
 Using WinPython did not help as it also seems locked to 2 CPUs via used libraries
+* 20 - Blackjack - Play consecutive games of blackjack with the input and count up the number of wins.
+Just had to remember the "all bust" condition check and then it was pretty straightforward and ran quick